wp-plugins/listly/readme.txt

 **Integrate Numbered Lists/Listicles on Wordpress & Beyond**

+Use Listy to create, curate or collaborate visually-appealing social list posts.
+A powerful combo in one plugin that gives your content reach & enables discovery beyond your blog.

-No list is ever truly complete.
-Your audience can evolve & extend your listly content, you can moderate.
-Your list posts stay fresh & valuable, while community forms around interests, needs & expertise.
+No list is ever truly complete, so tap into crowd-power.
+Your audience can evolve & extend your list content, as you moderate.
+Your list posts get more valuable with time, while community forms around interests, needs & expertise.

-Use Listy to create, curate or collaborate.
-A powerful trio.
 Use Listly on Wordpress (with its "swiss army knife" tool approach) & you'll need less plugins.
 It also means your content becomes reusable & reembeddable by others.

 Not just a plugin, Listly is also a collaborative content authoring tool & a content platform.